Rhodes-F/Face_tracking/README.md

 ## How do you feel wearing this mask?

 I think this mask is very fun to wear.
-I love looking how the mouth changes as I open and close my mouth and I love how the
+I love looking how the mouth changes as I open and close my mouth and I love how the horns stick off the face very far.

 ## List any resources (code, images, etc) you've used, and where you got them from

---your answer here--
+Example codes

 ## List any help you got from classmates or websites, so that you can remember it for later

---your answer here--
+example code